Upon completion of the chapter, the reader will be able to:

 Cancers of the lung and bronchus rank first in cancer-related mortality, comprising more than 28% of cancer-related deaths.1 In 2015, more than 1,500 new cases of lung cancer are expected.
 A close correlation exists between incidence and mortality of lung cancer, reflecting the reality that approximately 70% of lung cancer patients ultimately die of the disease.

 KEY CONCEPT The most important risk factor for the development of lung cancer is smoking.
 One of the most predictive factors on lung cancer epidemiology is prevalence of cigarette smoking.
 Because lung cancer is a fatal disease in most cases, both incidence and mortality strongly reflect the smoking prevalence of the population on a 20- to 30-year lag.
 In other words, decreases in tobacco use now would be expected to affect lung cancer incidence in 2040.
 With this knowledge, the current expectation is that lung cancer incidence and mortality will decrease steadily until 2020, reflecting decreases in cigarette smoking between 1970 and 1990.
 Because smoking prevalence has been constant since 1990, lung cancer incidence is expected to plateau.2 Correlation between smoking and lung cancer continues to drive antismoking and clean indoor air campaigns and should be considered an investment in the future health care of the nation.
-Furthermore, smoking cessation plays an important role in reducing lung cancer risk on a patient-to-patient basis, and appropriately guiding such therapy is a crucial part of preventing lung cancer in at-risk ...
+Furthermore, smoking cessation plays an important role in reducing lung cancer risk on a patient-to-patient basis, and appropriately guiding such therapy is a crucial part ...